 Humphrey Repton (1752-1818) who was the intellectual successor to Capability Brown, preferred terraces and more formal grounds around a house and encouraged his clients to build Ha-Ha’s which ‘borrowed’ landscape thus extending the gardens with views of grazing livestock.

-In the dry Summer months one can detect the former outlines of a formal system of paths and beds and a croquet lawn on the main lawn.
+In a dry Summer months one can detect the former outlines of a formal system of paths and beds and a croquet lawn on the main lawn.
 These features were added by the grandson of Lady Llanover, Lord Treowen who lived at Llanover from 1912 until his death in 1931.During WW2 the lawns were dug up and used to grow vegetables.
 Treowen planted the avenue of Sweet Chestnut Trees in 1922 and grove of Douglas Fir.

 In 1931 my grandparents moved into Llanover House and a new phase of tree planting began, notably two Acer griseums which are now regarded as ‘Champion Trees.’
-In the 1960s my father returned from the East Coast of America, where he had admired the Autumn colours, having previously developed an interest in Magnolias.
+In the 1960s my father returned from the East Coast of America, where he had admired the blazing reds, oranges and yellows of Autumn.
 At Llanover he started planting trees notably Acers, Nyssas, Hickories, Euonymus & Liquidambers to achieve similar displays of colour here.

-Over 15 different Magnolias have been planted to provide spring interest.
+Over 20 different Magnolias have been planted to provide spring interest.
 To shelter and protect this new planting from the North easterly wind, conifers were also planted.
 Over the last 40 years he has travelled widely with the RHS and IDS bringing back many new plants, so the garden has Mexican oaks, Australian eucalyptus, Embothriums and Eucryphia glutinosa from Chile, unusual Pieris and a collection of Camellias from Mount Congreve, near Waterford, Ireland amongst other rareties.

 Llanover House & Garden School